Lymah123/100-days-of-code/daily-journal.md

 Day 27: 21/12/24

-- Preparing for an interview
+- Preparing for an interview (The interviewer didn't show up.
+I waited more than 1 hr)
 - I worked on the Docker part of the project and did some troubleshooting(uninstalling and reinstalling)

 Day 28: 22/12/24